Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 - Premature ovarian insufficiency (the ovaries stop producing eggs before age 40)

 What are the signs and symptoms of menopause?

 - Irregular menstrual cycles with heavy vaginal bleeding followed by decreased bleeding until it stops

 - Hot flashes (feeling warm, flushed, and sweaty)

 - Vaginal changes such as increased dryness

-- You can still get pregnant while you have periods.
-Continue to use birth control if you do not want to get pregnant.
+- Continue to use birth control during perimenopause if you do not want to get pregnant.
 You may need to use birth control until it has been 1 year since your periods stopped.
-Ask your caregiver when you can stop using birth control to prevent pregnancy.
+Ask your healthcare provider when you can stop using birth control to prevent pregnancy.

 How can I live a healthy lifestyle during and after menopause?